bmeurant/technical-docs/software-architecture/system-design-patterns/data-management-patterns.md

 ## 5. Data Replication

-Creating and maintaining multiple copies of data to ensure high availability and read scalability.
+Creating and maintaining multiple copies of data to ensure high availability and read [[software-architecture/system-design-fundamentals/index#Scalability|scalability]].

 *   **[[availability-patterns#Master-Slave Replication|Master-Slave Replication]]**: One node handles all writes, and data is replicated to read-only slave nodes.
 *   **[[availability-patterns#Master-Master (Multi-Master) Replication|Multi-Master Replication]]**: Multiple nodes can accept both read and write operations, with writes replicated between them.